Serhiy Prytula Charity Foundation: Purchase of UAVs

 In March 2022, Prytula, on behalf of the foundation, announced a fundraise to purchase a drone.
 The required 10 million hryvnias were raised in 3.5 hours.
 In total, between February 24 and May 19, 2022, the foundation raised 700 million hryvnias for the needs of the Ukrainian Defense Forces.

 In May 2022, Serhiy Prytula and the Kalush Orchestra sold a crystal microphone at an auction, which the band received for winning the Eurovision Song Contest 2022.
 The amount raised was $900,000 (over 33 million hryvnias).
 In addition, the pink Panama hat worn by the band's lead singer, Oleh Psiuk, was raffled off among those who contributed to the auction.
 In this way, another 11 million hryvnias were raised.
 All the money raised, more than 44 million hryvnias, was spent on the purchase of a set of PD-2 drones for the Ukrainian army."

 On June 8, 2022, the Serhiy Prytula Foundation and the Dukat auction house announced an auction for 10 paintings by Ukrainian artists on military subjects.
 Later, Olena Grozovska wrote on her Facebook that the paintings had fetched almost three million hryvnias.
 This money will be spent on the purchase of Valkyrie drones."

 On June 20, 2022, Serhiy Prytula announced that his foundation had purchased 40 quadcopters with thermal imagers for the military, spending 10 million hryvnias.

 On June 22, 2022, Serhiy Prytula, on behalf of his foundation, announced the collection of money for the purchase of three Bayraktar TB2 drones.
 The project was called "People's Bayraktar".
 According to the plan, 500 million hryvnias were to be raised within a week.
 In fact, 600 million hryvnias were raised in three days.
 This amount would have been enough for four aircraft."

 After the fundraising was completed, the Turkish drone manufacturer Baykar Makina announced that it would provide Ukraine with three units free of charge.
 It is planned that the money raised will be used for the needs of the Armed Forces of Ukraine.

-Purchase cars
+Purchase of cars

 In March 2022, shortly after the start of the full-scale Russian invasion, the Hellcars project was launched.
 Its goal is to raise funds, search for cars, purchase them, and send them to units of the Ukrainian Defense Forces.
 The project's website contains details for donations, as well as contacts for people who can offer their cars for purchase.

 On May 5, 2022, the Foundation auctioned off Maria Prymachenko's painting Flowers Grew Near the Fourth Block, fetching $500,000 (over UAH 18 million).
 For this money, the organization purchased 125 Volkswagen T5 minibuses and sent them to the Ukrainian military.
 The foreigners who bought the painting decided to donate it to a museum in Kyiv."